Comparing baseball players across eras via novel Full House Modeling: Modeling assumptions and data considerations

 In Section~\ref{setting} we supposed that the all $N_i$ individuals in population $i$ have talents $X_{i,1},\ldots, X_{i,N_i} \overset{iid}{\sim} F_X$.
-Here $N_i$ corresponds to the number of MLB eligible males aged 20-29.
-The Full House Model results displayed throughout Section~\ref{rankings} assumed that $F_X$ corresponds to a Pareto($\alpha$) distribution with $\alpha = \log_45 \approx 1.16$.
-This choice of $\alpha$ reflects the Pareto principle or ``80-20 rule" \citep{PV64}. \cite{BD10} noted that the superstars are really important for their teams to win and state that about 80\% of wins appear to be produced by the top 20\% of players.
+Here $N_i$ corresponds to the size of the talent pool in year $i$.
+The Full House Model results displayed throughout Section~\ref{rankings} assumed that $F_X$ corresponds to a Pareto($\alpha$) distribution with $\alpha = 1.16$.
+This choice of $\alpha$ reflects the Pareto principle or ``80-20 rule" \citep{PV64}. \cite{BD10} noted that the superstars are really important for their teams to win and stated that about 80\% of wins appear to be produced by the top 20\% of players.
 Thus there is some precedent for our assumption on $F_X$.
-In Section~\ref{Sec:validation} we perform a sensitivity analysis on choices of $F_X$.
-This sensitivity analysis reveals that our conclusions do not strongly depend on the distribution assumed for $F_X$.
-Specific rankings may undergo minor influences as a result of choices of the distribution assumed for $F_X$, but the top-end players are not sensitive to such choices and there is considerable overlap of the players listed among the top 10 or top 25 lists corresponding to different choices of distributions assumed for $F_X$.
+In the Supplementary Materials, we perform a sensitivity analysis on choices of $F_X$.
+This sensitivity analysis reveals that our conclusions do not depend on the distribution assumed for $F_X$, as expected since the ranking of players is preserved.
+All baseball statistics will be analyzed using our nonparametric method articulated throughout Section~\ref{nonparametric}.
+Handedness-specific park-factor adjustments are made to batting averages and home run rates.
+These adjustments are computed using the same methods in \cite{SM16}.